kamping-site/kamping/README.md

 ```

-In contrast, KaMPIng introduces a streamlined syntax with inspiration from Python's named parameters.
+In contrast, KaMPIng introduces a streamlined syntax inspired by Python's named parameters.
 For example, the `allgatherv` operation becomes more intuitive and concise:

 ```c++
 std::vector<T> v_glob = comm.allgatherv(send_buf(v));